-An annual return giving details of directors and shareholders must also be filed.
+An annual return giving details of directors, shareholders and ultimate control must also be filed.

 Branches of foreign companies must file details of the branch and its head office at Companies House within one month of setting up a branch.
 Accounts of the foreign parent must also be filed annually.